hyphacoop/organizing/2019-11-06-async-standup-meeting.md

     - last:
         - early distributed.press discussions, started weekly calls with near-term objective
         - want deck/website to discuss concept.
 Maybe longerterm wanting a research project in that space.
 More clarity in next month
-        - lots of aether catch-up, feataure work.
+        - lots of aether catch-up, feature work.
 Some gap/need for strategy work.
 Sales, audience strategy.
 Interest?
         - Communications tools, ready to send PR
         - Discussion about pay period next all hands
     - next: